-Harmony Township was formed April 3, 1851, by an Act of the Legislature, from Economy Township.
+Harmony Township was created on April 3, 1851, by an Act of the Legislature, from Economy Township.
 Many things happened in this area before it became a township.
-It included the village of Economy, the home of the Harmony Society.
+It included the Village of Economy, home of the Harmony Society.

 Fun facts about Harmony Township:

--The Indian village of Logstown was located in the township, and it was called Maugh-wa-wa-me, meaning broad plains or plateaus.
+-The Indian village of Logstown was located in the township.
+It was called Maugh-wa-wa-me meaning broad plains or plateaus.

-–Rev. Joseph Peter Bonnecamp, a Catholic priest with the Society of Jesus, said Mass, the first public religious ceremony in what was to become Beaver County, August 9, 1749.
-He was chaplain to French explorer Celeron de Blainville, who was sent by the governor-general of all New France to expel English traders from the area and to assert French claim.
+–Rev. Joseph Peter Bonnecamp, a Catholic priest with the Society of Jesus, said Mass on August 9, 1749.
+This was the first public religious ceremony in what was to become Beaver County.
+He was chaplain to French explorer Celeron de Blainville, who was sent by the Governor-General of New France to expel English traders from the area and to assert French claim.

 -Virginia Lt.
-Gov. Robert Dinwiddie sent George Washington to French Fort LeBoeuf in 1753, and he reached Logstown November 26, 1753.
-He conferred with Indian leaders.
+Gov. Robert Dinwiddie sent George Washington to French Fort LeBoeuf in 1753.
+He reached Logstown November 26, 1753 and conferred with Indian leaders.

--In 1754, French and English armies and traders came through the area, and this forced the Indians to abandon the area by 1758.
+-In 1754 French and English armies and traders came through the area which forced the Indians to abandon the area by 1758.

--Harmony Township was part of the Depreciation Lands after the American Revolution, and Daniel Leet surveyed the area in 1785.
+-Harmony Township was part of the Depreciation Lands after the American Revolution.
+Daniel Leet surveyed the area in 1785.

--In fall 1792, Major General Anthony Wayne came to the area which he named Legionville.
-In the winter and spring of 1792-1793, he trained a unit of the U.S. Army.
+-In Fall 1792, Major General Anthony Wayne came to this area which he named Legionville.
+In the Winter and Spring of 1792-1793, he trained a unit of the U.S. Army.
 This was under the request of President Washington to command an army against the Indians in the Northwest Territory.

-–Father George Rapp, leader of the Harmony Society, purchased 3000 acres of the land for the third and final home of the society, which he called Economy.
-In 1827, Economy Township in which the Harmonist lands was included, was formed out of New Sewickley Township.
-In 1851, Harmony Township, consisting of mostly Harmonist land, was formed from Economy.
-The Harmony village, was not included in Harmony Township as of 1905 when Ambridge was incorporated from the township.
+–Father George Rapp, leader of the Harmony Society, purchased 3000 acres of the land for the third and final home of the Society which he called Economy.
+In 1827 Economy Township in which the Harmonist land was included, was formed out of New Sewickley Township.
+In 1851 Harmony Township, consisting of mostly Harmonist land, was formed from Economy.
+In 1905 Harmony Village was not included in Harmony Township when Ambridge was incorporated from Harmony Township.

 –Levinson Steel and Babcock and Wilcox were major employers in the township.